turbot/steampipe-plugin-aws/docs/public_access.md

 5. Handles `NotPrincipal With Allow`
 6. For `effect = "Deny"`, just not evaluating the statement and marking the statement as blocking public access.
    - When the effect is `Deny` - it doesn't grant access to anyone explictely but only restricts a set of principals from getting access.
 So, if a policy

+## To be covered in next

+1. Use of "Not" operators with the global condition operators with effect "Allow" like "StringNotequals"
+2. Evaluation of policy with taking `"effect" = "Deny"` into consideration for allowed principals.
+   - cases where a statement in policy allows a certain action but the other statement in policy denies the same to a set of users making effective access for particular actions denied.
+3.

 ### Sample policies